-Every employee wants to be acknowledged for their work.
+Every employee wants to acknowledgement and recognition for their work.
 Appreciating your employees for their efforts and achievements goes a long way.

 Some meaningful ways are through handwritten thank you notes, social recognition programs, etc. These things motivate and encourage an employee to contribute and excel.